TusharPardhe/XPT-Extension/README.md

 # XPT Browser Extension

-This is a simple browser extension build using ReactJs which lets a user save and monitor a XRP ledger account in real-time.
+This is a simple browser plugin built with ReactJs that allows users to save and monitor their XRP ledger accounts in real-time.
 All the features are listed below: